 Between Moose Lake and Sturgeon Lake, Sand Lake Resort has lake cabins and access to the Munger Trail.

-Three miles from the trail at Sandstone, the Audubon Center of the North Woods rents an historic lodge on Grindstone Lake, $200-$225 for four, and rooms with private baths in a newer lodge, $40.

-Hinckley has several places to stay.

-**v5:**

-Between Moose Lake and Sturgeon Lake, Sand Lake Resort has lake cabins and access to the Munger Trail.

-Three miles from the trail at Sandstone, the Audubon Center of the North Woods on Grindstone Lake rents several historic lodges for groups.
+Three miles from the trail at Sandstone, Osprey Wilds Environmental Learning Center on Grindstone Lake rents several historic lodges for groups.

 Hinckley has several places to stay.